-SET PASSWORD, or statements that
+PASSWORD, and statements that invoke the

 statements are logged by the MySQL server as written, passwords

-such passwords become available to anyone with access to the logs.
+in them become visible to anyone with access to the logs.

 CREATE USER ...
 IDENTIFIED BY ...
 GRANT ...
 IDENTIFIED BY ...
 SET PASSWORD ...
 SLAVE START ...
-PASSWORD = ... (as of 5.6.4) CREATE SERVER ...
+PASSWORD = ...
+CREATE SERVER ...
 OPTIONS(...
-PASSWORD ...) (as of 5.6.9) ALTER SERVER ...
+PASSWORD ...)
+ALTER SERVER ...
 OPTIONS(...
-PASSWORD ...) (as of 5.6.9)
+PASSWORD ...)

 slow query log, and binary log.
 Rewriting does not apply to